Northwestern University fraternities suspended over on-campus drugging allegations

-EVANSTON – Northwestern Univerity has suspended all fraternity-related activities following reports that people were drugged without consent at on-campus housing.
+EVANSTON, Ill. — Northwestern University has suspended all fraternity-related activities in the Interfraternity Council following reports that people were drugged without consent at on-campus housing.

 According to a crime alert issued by the university, the college received a report that an individual was drugged without consent at a gathering Saturday night in the 2300 block of Sheridan Road.